 The Five Star Kids Academy, at the Armed Services YMCA of Hampton Roads, will offer school-age care in a safe and reliable learning-focused environment.
 Our goal is to support both cognitive development and social-emotional growth with opportunities for enrichment and connection through steam-based learning activities, educational partnerships, virtual learning and homework support, daily physical activity, opportunities for creativity, engaging lessons that focus on character development, resilience, and more.
 Our program will operate full-day, school-age care until schools are operating Monday through Friday for face-to-face instruction.

 Frequent moves and deployments are one of the most impacting stressors of military families.
 Operation Little Learners offers a setting for children 18 months to 5 years old to make new friendships, build community, handle conflicts, develop children’s cognitive and social skills and encourage an overall healthier and resilient life.
 Parents and children work together and connect to a support network of other moms and dads experiencing the same military life challenges.

 Operation Little Learners Virtual Sessions are happening now!
 Check out the OLL page for updates on monthly field trips and Craft & Conversation events.

-From after-school care to summer camp for military kids and Hampton Roads families, your school-age child will learn problem-solving skills with a variety of structured and unstructured, free-choice learning activities.
+Camps are a childhood tradition at the ASYMCA.
+From School Age Care to Summer Camp for military kids and Hampton Roads families, your school-age child will learn problem-solving skills with a variety of structured and unstructured, free-choice learning activities.